 Working with a group of people, or just another person, using technology has many advantages.
 Modern tools let users share drafts, comments and publish results.
 With the advent of cloud services, students and teachers can work together more effectively.

-Holding meetings with remote members or presenting remotely are made possible with Fuze Meeting.
-Fuze Meeting enables people from all over the world to meet together to video chat, present and share.
-With features like importing Powerpoint files, videos and documents, users have all of their media at their fingertips to present and share.
-With up to 10 people video chatting, collaboration can happen with the personal touch of a face to face conversation.
+Video Conferencing:Holding meetings with remote members or presenting remotely are made possible with Blue Jeans or Fuze.
+Video Conferencing enables people from all over the world to meet together to video chat, present and share.
+With features like sharing your desktop or uploading a video allow users have all of their media at their fingertips to present and share online.
+With up to 25 people video chatting, collaboration can happen with the personal touch of a face-to-face conversation.

-Using Online Forums and Student Groups in bSpace
+Using Student Groups in bCourses

 bCourses is a secure place for students to work together by sharing documents, online discussions and even video conferencing.
 If you have students working in groups on a large project, or throughout the semester, you can create groups in bCourses.
 A group will get their own bCourse site to send announcements, share documents and use collaboration tools.
 If you are assigning groups for a short term project, consider having students use Collaborations ( AKA Google Docs) from within bCourses, so you can keep track of everyones’ progress.